 The Organization is dependent on its volunteers who are important to the operations of the Organization.
 These types of contributed labor do not meet the provisions under accounting principles generally accepted in the United States of America to be recorded in the accompanying financial statements.
-Management believes over 114,000 hours and 67,000 hours were contributed by approximately 880 and 450 volunteers during the years ended December 31, 2018 and 2017, respectively.
+Management believes over 140,000 and 114,000 hours were contributed by approximately 1,020 and 880 volunteers during the years ended December 31, 2019 and 2018, respectively.